Special Dietary Needs

 Resources for Students with Dietary Restrictions

-If you are a meal plan holder and your allergy or intolerance is severe in nature or you are concerned about cross-contact, you can enroll in the Inclusive Solutions program.
-This service provides an mobile app for students to order customizable entrees, sides, and desserts prior to arriving in the dining hall.
+If you are a University Housing meal plan holder and your allergy or intolerance is severe in nature or you are concerned about cross-contact, you can enroll in the Inclusive Solutions program.
+This service provides a mobile app for students to order customizable entrees, sides, and desserts prior to arriving in the dining hall.
 This system works for any dining hall during their normal operating hours.
 The meals are prepared in a separate allergy-friendly area that has special cleaning and preparation protocols and is staffed only by the Dining Allergy Team.
-All dining services staff receive allergy training; however, each member of our Dining Allergy Team has completed additional training through the MenuTrinfo AllerTrain program and has passed an examination.
+All dining services staff receive allergy training; however, each member of our Dining Allergy Team has completed additional training through the MenuTrinfo AllerTrain program, has passed an examination and receives ongoing hands-on training.
 For more information, visit http://www.menutrinfo.com.

 To obtain the Inclusive Solutions service, you must apply for services at http://disability.illinois.edu/applying-services to register your allergy with Disability Resources and Educational Services (DRES).
 You must have a signed note from your doctor (MD or OD only) on their letterhead and include your name, date of birth, diagnosis, diet required, and if cross-contact is a consideration/concern.